astropy/astropy/docs/coordinates/skycoord.rst

 - |Angle|, |Longitude|, or |Latitude| object, which can be scalar or array-valued

+**DISTANCE**

+The distance to the object from the frame center can be optionally specified:

+- Single distance value:

+  - |Quantity| or `~astropy.coordinates.Distance` object
+  - Plain numeric value for a dimensionless distance
+  - Plain numeric value with ``unit`` keyword specifying the unit

+- List or |Quantity| or `~astropy.coordinates.Distance` array or numpy array of angle values

 **COORD**

 This input form uses a single object to supply coordinate data.
 For the case